CaraMcAvinchey/the-puzzle-exchange/README.md

 ## Credits
 - All content was written by the developer.
-- Code Institute Student Template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)
+- Code Institute Student Template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template).

 ### Media
 - The pairing of Roboto Condensed and Lato were chosen using [FontJoy](https://fontjoy.com/#) and [Google Fonts](https://fonts.google.com/share?selection.family=Lato|Roboto+Condensed:wght@700).
 - The colors for the website was generated using [Image Color Picker](https://imagecolorpicker.com/).
 - All images were sourced using [Pexels](https://www.pexels.com).
-- The icons for the favicon, footer, about page and location headings were taken from [Font Awesome](https://fontawesome.com/)
+- The icons for the favicon, footer, about page and location headings were taken from [Font Awesome](https://fontawesome.com/).
-- The google maps code was generated using [Google Maps Generator](https://google-map-generator.com/)
+- The google maps code was generated using [Google Maps Generator](https://google-map-generator.com/).
-- The ordered list was styled with the help and instructions of [CSS Tricks](https://css-tricks.com/list-style-recipes/)
+- The ordered list was styled with the help and instructions of [CSS Tricks](https://css-tricks.com/list-style-recipes/).

 ## Acknowledgements
 - Thank you to my mentor for continuous helpful feedback and support throughout the project.
 - The tutors at Code Institute for their patience and support.
-- The Slack community for tips and guidance.
+- The Code Institute Slack community for tips and guidance.
 - Flexbox tutorial and instructions from [Kevin Powell](https://www.youtube.com/watch?v=u044iM9xsWU) and flexbox article from [Tania Rascia](https://www.taniarascia.com/easiest-flex-grid-ever/).
 - Extra coding support for the sign up form via [W3schools](https://www.w3schools.com/) and [css-tricks.com](https://css-tricks.com/)